bneijt/boxchannel/README.md

 ============
 The idea of boxchannel is to have a network shared directory where two boxchannel agents can set up a communication channel with each other.
 Allowing you to share large amounts of data over a fixed size shared directory.

+Project goal: Point a GUI to a Dropbox directory you share with friend and have it manage downloads and uploads while keeping the total directory size under (say) 200MB.

 Current scripts
 ====================